heywoodlh/prsn-stack/README.md

 ### Requirements:

-1. Docker must be installed (https://docs.docker.com/engine/installation/)
+1. Docker must be installed

 2. A non-root user should be able to use the Docker command (add the user to the Docker group)

+Install Docker and add the user to the docker group by using these commands on Ubuntu:
+`sudo apt-get update; sudo apt-get install docker.io; sudo usermod -aG docker "$USER"`

+Log out then back in to make sure that your user can run the docker command without permissions issues:
+`docker ps`

+Or you can follow Docker's instructions: (https://docs.docker.com/engine/installation/)

 ### Installation: